-- Commitment to continuous learning and professional growth - Passion for learning and sharing ideas works to keep job skills sharp and state of the art - Respected by others for personal and professional competence - Shows resiliency and flexibility in planning and in action - Consistently achieves personal, professional and organizational goals - Engenders optimism, candor, and trust - Seeks out and tackles tough challenges - Develops new insights for common situations - Willing to consider new ideas and possibilities in problem solving - Creates an environment of prudent risk taking, not risk adverse - Encourages creative thinking of all members of the organization b.
+- Commitment to continuous learning and professional growth - Passion for learning and sharing ideas works to keep job skills sharp and state of the art - Respected by others for personal and professional competence - Shows resiliency and flexibility in planning and in action - Consistently achieves personal, professional and organizational goals - Engenders optimism, candor, and trust - Seeks out and tackles tough challenges - Develops new insights for common situations - Willing to consider new ideas and possibilities in problem solving - Creates an environment of prudent risk taking, not risk adverse - Encourages creative thinking of all members of the organization - (4) Approval.
+The CMO Commander, Regional Commander, or Component Head may approve the award.
+Approving officials will determine the local nominating process and frequency of the awards. - (5) The paperweights for the Core Values should be requested from TFL using the core value template located on the Resource Page for this Manual and must be endorsed by the supervisor or Component Head. - b.
 Letters of Appreciation/Commendation.
 Letters of appreciation/commendation are used to commend an employee for above average work performance or for an act or service which exceeds the normal expectations.
 Letters may be awarded for any above average achievement or performance which does not meet the criteria for monetary or honorary recognition but is sufficiently valuable to warrant official commendation.
 These letters should contain a complete and concise description of the work performance, act, suggestion, or service being recognized.
-The letters may be signed by the immediate supervisor, higher level supervisor, or any individual having knowledge of the services rendered.
+The letters may be signed by the immediate supervisor, higher level supervisor, or any individual having knowledge of the services rendered. - (1) Certificates of appreciation may be awarded to civilian employees for significant contributions, which have an immediate organizational impact. - (2) Prepare a short narrative justification and a proposed citation, which will be maintained by the approving official.
+All certificates of appreciation are to be prepared at the local level and signed by the immediate supervisor.
+If it is to be signed by the Director, forward to TFL for preparation. - (3) Normally, the presentation of the award by the recommending and/or approving official will be held at an appropriate award ceremony.